 The next couple of days went by slowly, with language practice in the morning while she had breakfast, and then the throwing and climbing exercises in the afternoon.
 Then she showered and watched tv while eating the leftover cottage pie.
 Each night she played some of her otome game before she went to bed, which made her feel a lot less lonely.
 Oddly, she wondered if this is how pets felt when their owners went off to work for the day.

 The night before the Halloween party, Levi called to let her know he was about an hour out.
 She was so happy he was coming home that she decided to order pizza from his favorite place to surprise him.
 When he arrived, he disappeared into his room for a bit, closing the door behind him.
 When he finally came out, he had changed into some comfortable lounge clothes.

 “I didn’t make it,” Madeline quickly responded, not wanting him to think she was up to that level of cooking just yet.
 “I ordered it for you.
 It’s just in there keeping warm.”

 “I appreciate it nonetheless,” he thanked.
 He couldn’t even remember the last time he’d gotten any sort of a ‘welcome home’ treatment.

-Madeline took the pizza out and divided it up onto two plates she carried out to the living room.
-As they ate, Levi confided in her that the job was pretty straightforward with no surprises, and that he would probably get further information on what to do with the piece after the holiday was over.
+Madeline took the pizza out and divided it onto two plates she carried out to the living room.
+As they ate, Levi confided in her that the job was pretty straightforward with no surprises and that he would probably get further information on what to do with the piece after the holiday was over.